intuitem/ciso-assistant-community/documentation/architecture/data-model.md

 - ETA (Estimated Time of Arrival) date
 - due date.
 This is for example useful to organize an audit plan.

 The compliance assessment score is a read-only field which is calculated when at least one requirement assessment is scored.
-We calculate the average of scored requriement assessments (ignoring requirement assessments with an undefined score).
+We calculate the average of scored requriement assessments (ignoring requirement assessments with an undefined score or with status not-applicable).

 Requirement assessments can have attached evidences.
 An evidence contains a name, a description, an attached file, a url link.

 The auditor is free to use the result field (qualitative assessment), the score field (quantitative assessment), or both of them.

+Compliance assessments have a selected_implementation_groups field that contains the selected implementation groups.
+The None default value consists in selecting all groups, which makes sense also for the case no implementation groups are defined.
+For the sake of performance, when a change is done on the selected implementation groups, the "selected" field of corresponding requirement assessments is updated.
+When changing the selection, no data shall be lost, so auditors can easily test the effect of various selections.

+Note: the selection is persistent, and used in particular for reporting and analytics.
+The UX could provide dynamic capacity to show or hide implementation groups independently of the selection (e.g. a button "show unselected requirements").

 ### Mappings